 Easy Peasy Pickles

-Anyone remember the pickle episode?
+Anyone remember the pickle episode from The Andy Griffith Show?
 All Andy and Barney had to do was give Aunt Bee this easy peasy recipe for refrigerator garlic dills and their troubles would have been over!
-But NOOOO...

-The resulting hilarity was worth it on the sitcom but at home, I much prefer a big success when the cucumbers are ready to pick from our backyard garden.
+The resulting hilarity was worth it on the sitcom but at home, I much prefer a big success on days like today, when the cukes are ready to pick from our backyard garden.
 This one is a winner!

 EASY PEASY PICKLES